AerialRoboticsUUST/CrazyPAD/README.md

 </div>

+## Data Descriptor Article
+>[!NOTE]
+>Please, cite our research paper with a detailed description of this dataset
+>
+>**Masalimov, K.; Muslimov, T.; Kozlov, E.; Munasypov, R.** *CrazyPAD: A Dataset for Assessing the Impact of Structural Defects on Nano-Quadcopter Performance.* Data 2024, 9, 79. https://doi.org/10.3390/data9060079

 ## Software solutions are located in the src directory
 1. Flight program
 2. Scripts for decrypting binary data are located in the decrypt_data directory.
 The directory contains the readme.md file with a detailed description of the program